 Where did the Prairie Farmer Master Farmer awards program come from?

-In 1925, Prairie Farmer gave its first Master Farmer awards at a ceremony in Chicago, where the magazine honored 23 Illinois and Indiana farmers and presented them with gold medals.
-The program was initiated by then-editor Clifford Gregory as a way to recognize hard-working, salt-of-the-earth farmers for doing what they do better than anyone else.
+Back in 1925, Prairie Farmer gave its first Master Farmer awards at a ceremony in Chicago, honoring 23 Illinois and Indiana farmers as Master Farmers and presenting them with gold medals.
+The program was initiated by then-editor Clifford Gregory as a way to recognize hardworking, salt-of-the-earth farmers for doing what they do better than anyone else.

-The program has become a Hall of Achievement for Illinois farmers like no other, because the award honors farmers who seem to do it all, combining top agricultural production skills with community service, grassroots achievement and dedication to their families.
+The program has become a Hall of Achievement for Illinois farmers like no other, because it honors farmers who seem to do it all: combining top agricultural production skills with community service, grassroots achievement and dedication to their families.
 They are the folks who make rural communities tick.

-From the beginning, the award was unique in that a significant portion of the judges’ scoring hinged on the farmers’ community involvement.
+From the beginning, the Master Farmer award was unique in that a significant portion of the judges’ scoring hinged on the farmers’ community involvement.
 That tradition continues today.

 The Master Farmer award was discontinued in the early 1930s due to economic hardship.
-Editors explained: “At that time, farmers were gripped with the despair of the Depression years.
-Citation for excellence would have seemed ironic when the farmer’s principal concern was survival.”
+Editors explained, “At that time, farmers were gripped with the despair of the Depression years.
+Citation for excellence would have seemed ironic when the farmer’s principle concern was survival.”

-But Prairie Farmer brought the award back in 1968, naming 10 Illinois men as Master Farmers.
-That year, the average farm size was 675 acres and the top corn yield was 137 bushels per acre.
-An impressive soybean yield topped out at 30 bushels per acre.
+But Prairie Farmer brought the award back in 1968, naming 10 Illinois farmers as Master Farmers.
+That year, the average farm size was 675 acres, and the top corn yield was 137 bushels per acre.
+An impressive soybean yield was 30 bushels per acre.

-Since then, more than 300 farmers have been named Master Farmer, with the same credentials: outstanding ag production and outstanding community service.
+Since then, more than 300 farmers have been named Master Farmers, and still with the same credentials: outstanding agricultural production and outstanding community service.

-Prairie Farmer is grateful to Growmark for its continued financial support of the Master Farmer program.
-Since 2009, Growmark has provided the financial assistance necessary to continue the awards program.
+Prairie Farmer is grateful to Growmark for its continued financial support of the Master Farmer awards.
+Since 2009, Growmark has provided the financial assistance necessary to continue the program.

 The company’s commitment to caring for the local ag community dovetails with Prairie Farmer’s mission to maintain the heritage and honor of the Master Farmer awards.
 Like the Master Farmer award, the Growmark system was born during the 1920s.
 In 1927, nine local co-ops formed the Illinois Farm Supply Co.
 Today, the brand is known as FS.